Secure Multi-Party Computation in Spatial Analytics

 def scale_coordinate(coord: float) -> int:

-"""Convert float coordinate to fixed-point integer in F_p.
+"""Convert a float coordinate to a fixed-point integer in F_p.

-Negative coordinates (e.g. western longitudes, southern latitudes) are
+Negative coordinates (western longitudes, southern latitudes) map to

-mapped to their canonical positive residue mod PRIME.
+their canonical positive residue mod PRIME; unscale_coordinate inverts it.

 """